FR-V (microprocessor)

-Featuring a 1–8 way very long instruction word (VLIW, Multiple Instruction Multiple Data (MIMD), up to 256 bit) instruction set it additionally uses a 4-way single instruction, multiple data (SIMD) vector processor core.
+With a 1–8 way very long instruction word (VLIW, Multiple Instruction Multiple Data (MIMD), up to 256 bit) instruction set it additionally uses a 4-way single instruction, multiple data (SIMD) vector processor core.
 A 32-bit RISC instruction set in the superscalar core is combined with most variants integrating a dual 16-bit media processor also in VLIW and vector architecture.
 Each processor core is superpipelined as well as 4-unit superscalar.

-A typical integrated circuit integrates a system on a chip and further multiplies speed by integrating multiple cores.
-Due to the very low power requirements it is a solution even for battery-powered applications.
+A typical integrated circuit integrates a system on a chip and multiplies speed by integrating multiple cores.
+Due to the low power requirements it is a solution even for battery-powered applications.

 Variants

 The family started with the FR-500, includes FR-300, FR-400, FR-450, FR-550 and FR1000 architecture 32-bit processors, can run Linux, RTLinux, VxWorks, eCos, or ITRON and is also supported by the Softune Integrated development environment and the GNU Compiler Collection or GNUPro.

 It is often used for image processing or video processing with most variants including a dual 16-bit media-processor.